0xSmartCoder/modular-account-abstraction-stack/README.md

 # Account Abstraction Multichain Wallet

+Ethereum
+UserOperation
+      │
+      ▼
+ EntryPoint
+      │
+      ▼
+ MinimalAccount
+      │
+      ▼
+ Smart Contract

+zkSync
+Transaction
+      │
+      ▼
+ Bootloader
+      │
+      ▼
+ ZkMinimalAccount
+      │
+      ▼
+ Smart Contract

 This project is a smart wallet built using Account Abstraction on both **Ethereum (ERC-4337)** and **zkSync**.

 It allows users to interact with blockchain in a more flexible way using smart contract wallets instead of normal EOAs.

+# Note

+The Ethereum ERC-4337 implementation is temporarily disabled due to Foundry/zkSync compiler compatibility issues while both implementations are maintained in the same repository.

+The zkSync native Account Abstraction implementation is fully functional and tested.

+The repository will be split into separate Ethereum and zkSync implementations in a future update.
 ---

 ## 🚀 Features